Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 - Singapore Airlines

 The transfer ratio will be 2:1.5 for most partners, so you’ll get 1.5 airline miles for every 2 miles you transfer.
-The exceptions are Emirates and Singapore Airlines, which have a 2:1 transfer ratio.
+The exceptions are Emirates, JetBlue and Singapore Airlines, which have a 2:1 transfer ratio.

 That’s NOT a 1:1 transfer ratio like other transferable points programs feature including Chase Ultimate Rewards, AMEX Membership Rewards, and Citi ThankYou points.
-It breaks down to .75 airline miles for each Capital One mile (and .5 airline miles for Emirates and Singapore Airlines).
+It breaks down to .75 airline miles for each Capital One mile (and .5 airline miles for Emirates, JetBlue and Singapore Airlines).

 Any time you transfer miles from Capital One to an airline, you can NOT transfer them back again.
 So it’s important to know what you want to use them for before you initiate the transfer.
-And we’re assuming you must transfer your miles in increments of 1,000, which is typical for most points programs.
+The minimum transfer amount is 1,000 miles and from there you can transfer in increments of 100.

 With that in mind, here are ways to get value from your Capital One miles – and which programs to avoid!